-It cuts down into multiple approaches such as Top-Down, Bottom-Up and Sandwich Approach (Mixture of Top-Down and Bottom-Up).
-This process gets aided by using model programs known as Stubs and Drivers.
+It cuts down into multiple approaches such as the Top-Down, Bottom-Up, and Sandwich Approach (A mixture of Top-Down and Bottom-Up).
+This process is aided by using model programs known as Stubs and Drivers.
 These two modules don’t simulate the whole programming logic of the system but validate the data transfer using the calling module.

 Big Bang Integration:

 In Big Bang Testing, the integration can’t get validated until all the modules are available.
 Once they are ready, it will check if they are performing well.
-This testing type has some drawbacks such as the bugs can appear at the later stage.
-Also, it is hard to locate where the defect got originated from, was it in the interface or inside the module code.
+This testing type has some drawbacks such as the bugs can appear at a later stage.
+Also, it is hard to locate where the defect originated from, whether was it in the interface or inside the module code.

-In Top-Down Testing, the integration of all high-level modules happen first and enters into testing at an early stage.
-In this testing type, Stubs acts as the dummy modules if its original counterpart is not yet ready for the integration purpose.
+In Top-Down Testing, the integration of all high-level modules happens first and enters into testing at an early stage.
+In this type of testing, Stubs act as the dummy modules if their original counterpart is not yet ready for integration purposes.

 Bottom-Up Integration Testing:

-In Bottom-Up Integration, the integration of all low-level modules happen first and enters into the testing stage.
-Here, just like Stubs, drivers act as a dummy module for the integration purpose.
+In Bottom-Up Integration, the integration of all low-level modules happens first and enters into the testing stage.
+Here, just like Stubs, drivers act as dummy modules for integration purposes.

-It is a test program which gets called by the Module under Test.
+It is a test program that gets called by the Module under Test.

-It is also a test program which starts up the Module under Test.
+It is also a test program that starts up the Module under Test.

-Since here the full validation of the integrated application occurs, hence we may also call it as End-to-End flow testing.
+Since here the full validation of the integrated application occurs, we may also call it End-to-End flow testing.

 It intends to help in winning customer approvals so that they can receive the product and release the payments.

-Acceptance Testing has following subtypes such as Alpha, Beta & Gamma Testing.
+Acceptance Testing has the following subtypes Alpha, Beta & Gamma Testing.

-Alpha testing resembles with the usability testing which gets executed by the developers who created the product.
-In some case, the customers require it to perform in their environments by the external evaluator in the presence of core developers/QA.
+Alpha testing resembles usability testing which is executed by the developers who created the product.
+In some cases, the customers require it to be performed in their environments by the external evaluator in the presence of core developers/QA.

 A limited number of end users carry out the beta testing before delivery.
 If they raise the need for some changes, the defect gets created and assigned to developers for resolution.

 Gamma testing verifies the software for the readiness of the release.
-It occurs at the towards the end of the software development lifecycle.
+It occurs at the end of the software development lifecycle.